Sterling Price: Struggle for Missouri

-Price was initially a public supporter of the Union.
-He backed Stephen A. Douglas for president in 1860.
-When the states of the Deep South seceded and formed the Confederate States of America, Price opposed secession by Missouri.
+Price backed Stephen A. Douglas for president in 1860.
+When the states of the Deep South seceded and formed the Confederate States of America, Price conspired to support secession by Missouri.
 He was elected presiding officer of the Missouri Constitutional Convention of 1861–1863 on February 28, 1861, which voted against the state leaving the Union.
 In private, however, Price conspired with pro-Confederate Governor Claiborne Fox Jackson to arm the state's militia with Confederate weapons so they could seize the St. Louis Arsenal and thereby gain control of the city and the state.
 The plot was foiled in May 1861, when Federal forces under Capt.
 Nathaniel Lyon seized the militia's Camp Jackson near St. Louis where Confederate weapons had been delivered.
 No longer able to hide his private support, and using the Federal action as justification, Price gave his public support to the secessionists and joined in requests for the Confederacy to occupy the state.

 Jackson appointed Price to command the new Missouri State Guard in May 1861, and Price led his recruits (who nicknamed him "Old Pap") in a campaign to expel Lyon's troops.
 By then, Lyon's troops had seized the state capital and reconvened the pro-Union Missouri Constitutional Convention.
 The Convention voted to remove Jackson from office and replace him with Hamilton Rowan Gamble, a pro-Union former chief justice of the Missouri Supreme Court.
 The climax of the conflict was the Battle of Wilson's Creek on August 10, when Price's Missouri State Guard, supported by Confederate troops led by Brigadier General Benjamin McCulloch, soundly defeated Lyon's troops.
 (Lyon himself died in battle, the first Union general to do so.)
 Price's troops launched an offensive into northern Missouri, defeating the Federal forces of Colonel James Mulligan at the First Battle of Lexington.
 However, the Union Army soon sent reinforcements to Missouri, and forced Price's men and Jackson to fall back to the Arkansas border.
 The Union retained control of most of Missouri for the remainder of the war, although there were frequent guerrilla raids in the western sections.